datastax/pulsar-jms/README.md

 Pulsar JMS client implements its own concurrent processing model in order to obey the specs, and it cannot use the builtin facilities provider by the Pulsar client.

-For CompletionListeners, that are useful for asynchronous sending of messages the JMS relies on Pulsar async API, but there are some behaviour that are still to be enforced in respect to Session/JMSContext.close().
+For CompletionListeners, that are useful for asynchronous sending of messages, the JMS client relies on Pulsar async API, but there are some behaviour that are still to be enforced in respect to Session/JMSContext.close().

 ## Message properties
 In Pulsar properties are always of type String, but JMS specs require to support every Java primitive type.

 In order to emulate this behaviour for every custom property set on the message we set an additional property that describes the original type of the property.

-For instance if you set a message property foo=1234 (integer) we add a property foo_type=integer on the message in order to reconstruct properly the value when the receiver call "getObjectProperty".
+For instance if you set a message property foo=1234 (integer) we add a property foo_type=integer in order to reconstruct properly the value when the receiver call `getObjectProperty`.

 The value is always serialized as string, and for floating point numbers we are using Double.toString/parseString and Float.toString/parseString, with the behaviour mandated by Java specifications.